A1 in Newcastle upon Tyne: Pre-1977

 The Great North Road and later the first incarnation of the A1 passed directly through Low Fell, Gateshead, Newcastle upon Tyne, Gosforth and Wideopen before rejoining the current A1 at Seaton Burn.
 The Great North Road was effectively diverted from the Swing Bridge to the Tyne Bridge when it opened on 25 February 1928, the A1 passing up Pilgrim Street and Northumberland Street.

-The later first incarnation of Newcastle's Central Motorway built during the 1970s and passing just to the east of Newcastle City Centre, was initially numbered A1(M).
+When John Dobson Street opened in May 1970, most of the A1 traffic flowed away from the congested Northumberland Street.
+Then later, the first incarnation of Newcastle's Central Motorway built during the 1970s, opening in 1975, and passing just to the east of Newcastle City Centre, was initially numbered A1(M), before being renumbered the A6127(M) then the A167(M).

 The portion of Great North Road through Gateshead and Newcastle has had a number of designations since it ceased being the A1 in 1977.
 Between 1977 and 1993, it was numbered A6127 between Birtley and Newcastle (the Newcastle Central Motorway being renumbered A6127(M) at this time) and A6125 between Newcastle and Seaton Burn—both road numbers are now redundant.
 Since 1993, the Birtley to Newcastle section has formed part of the A167 (the Central Motorway being renumbered A167(M)) and the Newcastle to Seaton Burn A6125 section has been the B1318.